Orange Collective

 Model layer — upstream

-Both shipped computer-use APIs at the model layer — the brains of the agent.
-Neither ships the runtime: customers using Claude computer use still need to provide a sandboxed desktop, and Operator's discontinuation in August 2025 reset the field.
-Cua sits underneath both, not against them.
-The frontier labs define the demand curve; Cua absorbs the infrastructure that comes with it.[7]
+All three frontier labs now ship computer-use models — the brains of the agent — and Opus 4.6 is past the OSWorld human baseline.[16]
+None ships the runtime: Claude customers still bring the desktop, Operator was folded into ChatGPT agent in 2025, and Gemini 2.5 Computer Use is browser-first.[20]
+[19] Cua sits underneath all three, not against them.
+The labs define the demand curve; Cua absorbs the infrastructure that comes with it.[7]

 Browserbase · Hyperbrowser